 There are a variety of different video poker variations of how the game can be practiced.
-Sometimes it is played with or without Wild Card(Joker).
-Jacks or Better is the most popular version of video poker.
-The versions All American, Tens or Better and Deuces Wild are also represented in the numerous online casinos.
+For ex. sometimes it is played with or without Wild Card(Joker), Jacks or Better is the most popular version of video poker, the versions All American, Tens or Better and Deuces Wild are also represented in numerous online casinos.

 Video Poker Online – Rules and Variants

 In order to be successful in the game, a basic knowledge of the Video Poker game rules is of fundamental importance.
 In the following, the basics of the casino game Video Poker will be discussed in more detail.

 The names of the Video Poker games, such as Jacks or Better, are derived from the respective card names.
 The list shows a brief insight into the values and names of the available cards.

 Ace, King, Queen, Jack, Ten, Nine, Eight, Seven, Six, Five, Five, Four, Three, Three, the lowest card is two.
 She’s also called deuce.